cero-absoluto/vozciudadana/README.md

 ---
 Philosophy
 Voice Protest has no ideology.
 It is neutral infrastructure for democratic expression, accessible from anywhere, without physical risk.
-No advertising — ever
+No advertising.
-No data sales — ever
+No data sales.
-No institutional funding — by design
+No institutional funding by design.
+Direct personal identifiers are not stored after verification.
+Technical safeguards are used to help verify that each adhesion comes from a unique participant connected to the relevant community.
-No identity stored — mathematically guaranteed Sustained by citizen donations.
+Sustained by citizen donations.
 Independent by structure, not by promise.
 ---
 Contributing